 Portable Electric Bear Fences For Any Adventure

-The flow of electricity is regulated by an energizer (also called a charger).
+The flow of electricity is regulated by the energizer (also called a charger).
 It stores electrons in a “capacitor” and then releases them in a “pulse”; after each pulse the capacitor stores up electrons for the next pulse.

 Clicking indicates pulses being released by the second.
 However, each pulse lasts a tiny fraction of a second.

-If you hear something else or in addition, like a popping, fizzing or crackling noise, there might be something wrong: go check your set up for a short (see the FAQ “How do I know if the fence is working properly?”)
+(If you hear something else or in addition, like a popping, fizzing or crackling noise, there might be something wrong: go check your set up for a short (see the FAQ “How do I know if the fence is working properly?”)

 Leave a comment